whatisnuclear/website/_posts/2025-06-28-about-the-neutronics-scoping-tool.md

 tools.
 We made the [Neutronics Scoping Tool]({% link neutronics-scoping-tool.md
 %}) to help build an intuition for the core performance of different reactor types, fuels, and enrichments.
 If you haven't tried it out yet, click that link, play around with it, and then come back for more info.
+You can also watch me play with it in [this screenshare](https://www.youtube.com/watch?v=GQzDfrdf71Y).

 Using it, you can quickly: